DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 <div class="row">
 <div class="col-md-12">
-<h3 style="color: #2C53A4;">Let Us Transport You This Summer</h3>
+<h3 style="color: #2C53A4;">It's Going to be Out of This World!</h3>

-Summer reading is the ultimate escape and we are delighted to transport you on a reading adventure.
-Join us for our second annual reading challenge featuring our destination map game board, fun prizes for book lovers, and special events throughout the summer.
+Summer reading is the ultimate escape, and we want to invite all of our adult patrons to “Reach For The Stars."
+This year, we will have a celestial-themed reading challenge, fun prizes, and special events throughout the summer.
+Patrons can pick up their game maps at the Library’s Welcome Desk starting June 3rd.
+Registration is not required and patrons can play as many times as they want.
+The grand prize is a one-year family membership to the American Museum of Natural History.

 </div>
 </div>